-Only last week I was discussing a loft layout with a client, who currently wants two bedrooms in the loft, but might make one large master room later on down the line.
-With the use of a stud wall, we can make the room suitable for being transformed in a few years’ time.
-These can also be used to block up the space between your two reception rooms, which may have been previously opened.
+Recently, a client wanted two bedrooms in the loft, with a view to potentially making one large master later on down the line.
+With the use of a stud wall, she could make the room suitable for transformation in a few years’ time.
+This type of wall can also be used to block up the space between your two reception rooms, which may have been previously opened up.

-Want to close off the smells and noise from the kitchen but keep the view and light into the reception room?
-The internal window could be your answer and it does not have to be contained for use between the extension and the existing house.
-Many clients opt for a Crittall style set of doors and windows between the reception rooms or even between the reception room and the hallway.
+Do you want to close off the smells and noise from the kitchen, but keep the view and light into the reception room?
+An internal window could be one solution, and it does not have to be contained for use between the extension and the existing house.
+Many clients opt for a Crittall style set of doors and windows between the reception rooms, or even between the reception room and the hallway.

-The Island can define the different spaces for the programs of your open plan kitchen-dining room, giving a split down the middle or across from side to side.
-Place your hob or sink in the island and some work space and the Island can be the central hub for the kitchen as well as being the most useful piece of kitchen furniture you did not know you required.
+These can easily define the different spaces for the functionality of your open-plan kitchen/dining room, giving a split down the middle, or across from side to side.
+By placing your hob or sink in the island, along with some work space, it can become the central hub for the kitchen.
+Not to mention being the most useful piece of kitchen furniture you did not even know you needed.

-Statement pieces and furniture that can be used from all sides can also be great space dividers as they are functional and become a focal point for activities.
+Statement pieces of furniture can be used on all sides, and can also be great space dividers.
+They are functional and quickly become a focal point for activities.
 This dining table divides the kitchen from the living space and creates a room where the circulation space is useful rather than dead space.

-If you have a small doorway coming into the kitchen from the hallway, that is doing nothing for the circulation of the ground floor and is making the hallway dark, why not just brick it up and turn it into part of the structural wall like the rest of the wall around it?
-This way, it can take the weight of wall units.
+If you have a small doorway coming into the kitchen from the hallway, why not just brick it up?
+You could turn it into part of the structural wall like the rest of the surrounding wall.
+It could be that it is doing nothing for the circulation of the ground floor, as well as making the hallway dark.
+By using the brick idea, it can take the weight of wall units.

 If you would like to discuss your dream extension, why not book in a free Design Consultation with one of our team?
 Alternatively, you can call us on 0207 495 6561, and we would be more than happy to help you with any questions.

 We look forward to helping you in the future!